 Take time to configure the pop-up information.
 Like the Zone Lookup app, the pop-up drives results.
 Configure your pop-up to display relevant information in an easy-to-understand way.
 Nearby offers a configuration option to reveal the pop-up title as a label for map features as you mouse over the results portion in the app.

 Choose an appropriate basemap that complements your symbology.
 Be sure to test at different scales.
 Set your map extent to determine a starting point.
 When the app searches an address, it zooms to the searched area, changing the scale to show only the searched area.

-Once you create the map and save it, click the Share button in Map Viewer and click Create a Web App.
+Once you create the map and save it, click the Create App button in Map Viewer and select Instant Apps.
 Select Nearby as your app.

 Configure the app